JEFH507/org-chart-goose-orchestrator/Demo/ENHANCED_DEMO_GUIDE.md

 ## ❓ Anticipated Questions & Answers

 **Q: What happens if I change a profile in the Admin UI?**
 A: Profile changes are saved to database immediately.
-To apply to a running Goose instance, restart the container:
+To apply to a running goose instance, restart the container:
 ```bash
 docker compose -f ce.dev.yml restart goose-finance
 ```